gauravmanmode/gsoc_2025_blog/docs/source/blog.md

 Optimagic addresses these challenges by offering a unified interface for a wide range of optimizers, from gradient-based to derivative-free.
 Users can switch algorithms seamlessly without modifying their code.

 # 🪄 Optimagic: A Unified Interface to Optimizers
 Optimagic allows users to experiment with any supported optimizer using a consistent interface similar to that of scipy's.
 Simply change the algorithm, and optimagic handles the rest.
-Like,
+Featuring,

 ### Flexibility at its core.
 [PyTrees](https://optimagic.readthedocs.io/en/latest/development/ep-01-pytrees.html) enable Optimagic to handle a wide variety of input formats, making it highly flexible.